-- 10. It is acknowledged that childminders have practices already in place in relation to infection control, and must keep up-to-date with current advice on COVID-19.
-We also encourage childminders and parents to discuss any concerns they have together and agree appropriate safety procedures where these are not specifically contained within any official guidance. - 11.
-Childminders should promote and practice effective infection control, including the following: - Frequently handwashing with soap and water (or using hand sanitizer where soap and water are not available): The importance of frequent handwashing with soap and water for 20 seconds (or using hand sanitiser where soap and water are not available) and drying thoroughly is emphasised, including: - Before and after handling food, feeding a child, or eating; - Before and after using the toilet, changing a nappy, or helping a child use the bathroom (also wash the child's hands after helping the child use the bathroom or changing their nappy); After a child or childminder uses the toilet, the lid should be put down first before flushing.
-Afterwards the childminder should always wash their own and the child's hands; - Ensure there is always extra cleaning of the toilets, taps and door handles; - o If using a shared soap dispenser it is a good idea to clean after use; - After helping a child wipe their nose or mouth or tending to a cut or sore; - After playing in play areas; - Before and after giving medicine to a child; - After handling waste baskets or garbage; and - o Washing a child's hands on arrival at the setting and before they go home; - Ensuring that the surfaces that children and staff are touching, such as toys, books, desks, chairs, doors, sinks, toilets, light switches, bannisters are cleaned more regularly than normal. - Encouraging children to use a tissue or elbow to cough or sneeze and use bins for tissue waste ('catch it, bin it, kill it'). - Ensuring that help is available for children and young people who have trouble cleaning their hands independently. - Limiting close contact with others as much as possible, acknowledging that this is not possible if working with babies, toddlers and younger children. - Where possible the child should be put into the care of the childminder at the door of the childminder's house.
+- 15. Childminders should promote and practice effective infection control, including the following: - Frequently handwashing with soap and water (or using hand sanitizer where soap and water are not available): The importance of frequent handwashing with soap and water for 20 seconds (or using hand sanitiser where soap and water are not available) and drying thoroughly is emphasised, including: - $\circ~$ Before and after handling food, feeding a child, or eating; - Before and after using the toilet, changing a nappy, or helping a child use the bathroom (also wash the child's hands after helping the child use the bathroom or changing their nappy); After a child or childminder uses the toilet, the lid should be put down first before flushing.
+Afterwards the childminder should always wash their own and the child's hands; - $\circ~$ Ensure there is always extra cleaning of the toilets, taps and door handles; - $\circ~$ If using a shared soap dispenser it is a good idea to clean after use; - \circ After helping a child wipe their nose or mouth or tending to a cut or sore; - After playing in play areas; - Before and after giving medicine to a child; - After handling waste baskets or garbage; and - o Washing a child's hands on arrival at the setting and before they go home;

-- The childminder should avoid touching their own face, and where it is age appropriate discourage the children to do the same. - Where possible, ensuring all spaces are well ventilated using natural ventilation (opening windows) or ventilation units. - Ensuring that doors are propped open only if they are not fire doors, and where it is safe to do so (bearing in mind fire safety and safeguarding), to limit use of door handles and aid ventilation. - Safely using cleaners and disinfectants on surfaces and objects, which includes: - Consideration of the hazards of the cleaners and disinfectants available for use: - In accordance with public health advice, removing all soft toys, and any toys that are hard to clean, such as those with intricate parts; and, where practicable, removing soft furnishings, for example pillows, bean bags and rugs. - Wearing gloves; and - Ensuring cleaners and disinfectants are used in a manner that does not endanger yourself or children at the setting.
+- Ensuring that the surfaces that children are touching, such as toys, books, desks, chairs, doors, sinks, toilets, light switches, bannisters are cleaned more regularly than normal. - Encouraging children to use a tissue or elbow to cough or sneeze and use bins for tissue waste ('catch it, bin it, kill it'). - Ensuring that help is available for children and young people who have trouble cleaning their hands independently. - Limiting close contact with others as much as possible, acknowledging that this is not possible if working with babies, toddlers and younger children. - Where possible the child should be put into the care of the childminder at the door of the childminder's house. - The childminder should avoid touching their own face, and where it is age appropriate discourage the children to do the same. - Where possible, ensuring all spaces are well ventilated using natural ventilation (opening windows) or ventilation units. - Ensuring that doors are propped open only if they are not fire doors, and where it is safe to do so (bearing in mind fire safety and safeguarding), to limit use of door handles and aid ventilation. - Safely using cleaners and disinfectants on surfaces and objects, which includes: - Consideration of the hazards of the cleaners and disinfectants available for use; - In accordance with public health advice, removing all soft toys, and any toys that are hard to clean, such as those with intricate parts; and, where practicable, removing soft furnishings, for example pillows, bean bags and rugs. - Wearing gloves; and - Ensuring cleaners and disinfectants are used in a manner that does not endanger yourself or children at the setting.